MBtech/white-paper/book-ratings.md

 ## Up Next:
 1. Chaos Monkeys (by Antonio Garcia Martinez)

 ## Currently Listening:
 1. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
-2. This Book will Blow your Mind (by New Scientist)
-3. The Long Mars (by Terry Pratchett and Stephen Baxter): 6.5/10
+2. The Long Mars (by Terry Pratchett and Stephen Baxter): 6.5/10
-4. Jurassic Park (by Michael Crichton): 7/10
+3. More bedtime stories for Cynics

 ## Completed:
 1. 1984 (by George Orwell): 9/10